 Fighting off an addiction to any substance can be difficult for a number of reasons.
 For those taking opioids, there could be ignorance of how addicted an individual has become even though it was a legal administration.
-There is also the need for a network of friends and family to help support an individual in coming clean, but the user may also need the professional help of an addictions center like the drug rehab San Antonio counselors and physicians recommend.
+There is also the need for a network of friends and family to help support an individual in coming clean, but the user may also need the professional help of an addictions center counselors and physicians recommend.
 It is also important for the user to be removed from the environment where there is access to drugs, but there should be counseling or therapy to uncover any psychological reasons that impact the desire to use.

 Without getting involved in spreading awareness, thousands will continue to needlessly die from an overdose.
 If you have a friend or family member that uses, seek professional help to get them on the road to recovery.